scrimbley/opcua_concept_chat_server/README.md

 docker build -t opc_chat .
 ```

-Running the image with --net=host is required to allow the python script to bind to the real server ip.
+Running the image with --net=host is required to allow the python script to bind to the real server ip, which is specified in the python file.

 Start in interactive mode `docker run -it --net=host --name myopcchat opc_chat`